zsgithub2/Hublot-project/README.md

 - Readme.md update

  **Data**
-- Text analysis and pre-processing
+- Text analysis and pre-processing: remove stopwords, lemmatize, punctuation
-- Adjustment to the classifier and submission
+- Adjustment to the classifier using logistic regression

 ### Week 2